Newcastle Center Coordinator

 The city is located 1.5 hours from Edinburgh, Scotland and 5 hours from London.
 The Scandinavian countries, Germany and Ireland are accessible by ferry.
 Continental Europe can be reached by air or rail.

-Students at Newcastle take anywhere from three to six classes, depending on the credit weight of each class.
+Students at Newcastle take anywhere from three to five classes, depending on the credit weight of each class.
 These transfer back to Loyola as either 2.5 credit courses or 5 credits courses.
 The goal is for each student to take a combination of credits that adds up to 15.
 Students should have a free elective available back at Loyola as it is frequently used up in the credit transfer.
 Classes and timetables are not released online until after the students arrive on-site in September.
 Therefore, classes are registered for on-site after the students arrive.
 Classes are much larger than at Loyola and are taught in the style of lectures as opposed to seminars.
 There is more focus on independent learning and students will often take classes that only have a final exam, or sometimes also a mid-term exam for their final grade.
 The academic style is very different than that of the United States.

 Length of Stay